aeternity/protocol/contracts/fate.md

 ## Gas
 Each instruction uses the base gas as described in the table above.
-In addition the instructions uses gas in relation to the number of memory cells needed to store the produced value of the instruction.

-In addition to the instruction base cost some instructions also cost gas in relation to the memory they use.
+In addition to the instruction base cost (some) instructions also cost gas in relation to the memory they use.
 The base cost for memory is one gas per "cell" used.
 A cell is the memory word of an underlying machine which is defined to be a 64-bit word.